Throughout the blog, we will cover the following topics:

 In the conventional method for the diagnosis of abdominal organs, the surgeon had to make long incisions.
 These incisions were more susceptible to bleeding, getting infected and would take a long time to heal.
 However, with laparoscopic surgery, you get several advantages, such as:

-- The incisions are smaller (a couple of cm. long at most)
+- The incisions are smaller

 - Less internal scarring